hbshci/fhi/content/challenge/process.md

 ### Announce
 **{{> date-range gsheets.dates.challenge-stages-announce }}**:
-Finalists will be announced on {{formatDate gsheets.dates.challenge-stages-announce.dateFrom gsheets.formatting.date-month-withDay.fmt}}.
+Finalists will be announced on {{formatDate gsheets.dates.challenge-stages-announce.dateFrom gsheets.formatting.date-month-withDay.fmt}} and will be invited to present at the Forum on Health Care Innovation conference.
+Finalists will also have a case study written about their organization.